dev-lu/fritzbox_reboot/README.md

 This will run the script from the opt folder every morning at 4:30.

 On Windows you can create a scheduled task, to run the script.

+Don't forget to install Python and the necessary modules to make the script work.

+Module installation with pip:
+`pip install python-decouple`
+`pip install requests`